 120g (4.2 ounces or 1 cup) rhubarb, cut into 1cm pieces

-2 tablespoons (30ml) vanilla sugar or golden/raw caster sugar
+2 tablespoons (30ml) vanilla sugar golden/raw caster sugar or superfine white sugar

 48g (1.7 ounces or ½ cup) desiccated coconut